vrohlfs/vrohlfs.eth/README.md

-# krynsky.eth
+# vrohlfs.eth

-Code for web3 site using IPFS for krynsky.eth
+Code for web3 site using IPFS for vrohlfs.eth